 People felt safe where they lived.
 It was clear through observation and general interaction that people felt safe and comfortable in the home.
-One person said "I am completely safe here."
+One person said "Of course I am safe here, staff look after me."
 The provider had procedures for ensuring that any concerns about people's safety were appropriately reported.
 Staff demonstrated an understanding of the type of abuse that could occur and the signs they would look for.
 They were clear what they would do if they thought someone was at risk of abuse including who they would report any safeguarding concerns to.
 Staff said they had not needed to report any concerns but would not hesitate to do so if they saw or heard anything that put people at risk.